KarlJosephKumar/AdvancedSqlTechniques/README.md

 # Advanced Sql Techniques for Data Engineering

+## Key learnings
+- In-depth knowledge of SQL
+- Relational Databases
+- Cloud databases

+## Techstack
+- SQL
+- IBM DB2

+## Summary
-Project for IBM Data Engineering Sertificate.
+Project for IBM Data Engineering Certificate.

 I was given 3 csv's for data which will be included in the files with all of the sql queries made.